 The second two phases (P2 and P3) are covered in this curriculum.
-Trainees in the pilot run-through programme will follow the core surgical curriculum in phase 1 (ST1-2).
+Trainees in a run-through programme will follow the core surgical curriculum in phase 1 (ST1-2).

 Trainees who demonstrate exceptionally rapid development in knowledge, technical skills and acquisition of capabilities can complete training more rapidly than this indicative time.
-There may also be a small number of trainees who develop more slowly and require an extension of training in line with A Reference Guide for Postgraduate Foundation and Specialty Training in the UK (The Gold Guide).
+There may also be a small number of trainees who develop more slowly and require an extension of training in line with A Reference Guide for Postgraduate Foundation and Specialty Training in the UK (The Gold Guide)5.
 Trainees who opt for training less than full time (LTFT) have their indicative training time extended on a pro-rata basis.

-&lt;sup>5 Gold Guide 8th edition
+5 Gold Guide 8th edition

 Figure 1: Urology training pathway.
 Trainees can enter urology training at phase 1, following the curriculum for core training in surgery and running through without further selection into phase 2 of the Urology curriculum, or trainees can enter at phase 2, having successfully completed the curriculum for core surgical training and been successful at a national selection process into Urology training.
+Core surgical training is uncoupled from specialty training for the majority of trainees.
+The availability of posts is at the discretion of the statutory postgraduate medical education bodies.